runpod/docs/docs/serverless/development/overview.md

 This command starts the local server on port `8080` with 4 concurrent workers, sets the log level to `DEBUG`, and provides test input data.

 These flags provide powerful tools for customizing your local testing environment.
-By using them effectively, you can simulate various scenarios, debug issues, and ensure your serverless functions are robust and ready for deployment to the RunPod cloud.
+By using them effectively, you can simulate various scenarios, debug issues, and ensure your Serverless functions are robust and ready for deployment to the RunPod cloud.

 For more detailed information on each flag and advanced usage scenarios, refer to the individual tutorials in this documentation.